tommysitu/hoverfly-java/docs/index.rst

 * Use `@ClassRule` and it guarantees that `HoverflyRule` is executed at the very start and end of the test case
 * If using `@Rule` is inevitable, you should initialize the HttpClient inside your `@Before` setUp method which will be executed after `@Rule`
-* As a last resort, you may want to manually configured Apache HttpClient to use custom proxy or ssl context, please check out `HttpClient examples <https://hc.apache.org/httpcomponents-client-ga/examples.html>`_
+* As a last resort, you may want to manually configured Apache HttpClient to use custom proxy or SSL context, please check out `HttpClient examples <https://hc.apache.org/httpcomponents-client-ga/examples.html>`_

 Legacy Schema Migration